Edfred1/Contextual-Music-Crafter/README.md

 ### 🎤 Lyrics and Vocal Melody – quick guide

+- Entry point
+  - In the `song_generator.py` menu, select “Generate Lyrics for a Track (from final artifact)”.
+This option appears once a final artifact exists.
+  - No final artifact yet?
+You can create one from your own multi‑track MIDI: run `music_analyzer.py`, analyze your file, then use an integrated action to generate/export a final song.
+This will produce the required `final_run_*.json`, after which the lyrics option will be available.

-- Getting started
+- Branches
-  - New vocal: choose “Generate NEW Vocal Track”.
-If the hook line isn’t right, adjust the quoted hook and retry.
-  - Existing melody: choose the vocal track to generate lyrics for it.
+  - Existing track (word‑first): pick a listed track to generate lyrics for its existing melody.
+  - Generate NEW Vocal Track (notes + lyrics + UST): choose the extra option shown after the track list to create a new vocal line across all parts.

 - Generate a NEW vocal track
-  - In the menu, pick “Generate NEW Vocal Track”.
-  - Check the console “[Plan Summary]”: Hook Canonical, Chorus Lines, Imagery/Verbs, etc. Start over.
+  - Check the console “[Plan Summary]”: Hook Canonical, Chorus Lines, Imagery/Verbs, etc. If the hook isn’t right, adjust the quoted hook and retry.
   - The system will then:
     - Stage‑1 (lyrics): favor whole words, use `-` sustains on tiny slots, keep hook words unbroken where possible.
     - Stage‑2 (notes): soft hook contiguity (compact segments if melody is chopped), avoid new onsets on very short notes.